RetroAchievements/docs/docs/developer-docs/console-specific-tips.md

 ## PlayStation Portable

 When working with PSP make sure to check if your game has any DLC as this form of content is able to be accessed by players without altered saves or patched versions of the game and will need to be accounted for and in some cases protected against if it provides advantages that you don't want players to exploit.

+## Amstrad CPC

+Game written in BASIC will often use Microsoft Binary Format for numeric values.
+This is a floating point data.
+You can filter against the `MBF32 LE` data size on this system to find these values.

+## Apple II

+Game written in BASIC will often use Microsoft Binary Format for numeric values.
+This is a floating point data.
+You can filter against the `MBF32` data size on this system to find these values.

+## PC-8000 / PC-8800

+Games may use Microsoft Binary Format for numeric values.
+This is a floating point data.
+You can filter against the `MBF32` data size on this system to find these values.